Holiday Movie Tournament: What Film Deserves the Title of Best Funny Holiday Movie?

 It's also time for another round of our Holiday Movie Tournament, where your votes will determine what is the Best Holiday Movie of all time!

-You've already sounded off on the Best Classic Holiday Movie and that you and your loved ones gather up to watch How the Grinch Stole Christmas as the Best Family Holiday Movie, but there are two more categories to go.
+You've already sounded off that Home Alone is the Best Classic Holiday Movie and that you and your loved ones gather up to watch How the Grinch Stole Christmas as the Best Family Holiday Movie, but there are two more categories to go.

 This round is all about the movies that combine the spirit of the holidays with hilarity!
 The contenders for the Best Funny Holiday Movie include everything from animated films to raunchy comedies, all of which make us laugh out loud.